Fred78290/autoscaled-masterkube-aws/README.md

 ||gsed|
 ||gbase64|

-First step is to fill a file named **aws.defs** in the bin directory with the values needed
+First step is to fill a file named **vars.defs** in the bin directory with the values needed

 ```
 # AWS account identity